- Who makes Patebury products?

 My order hasn't arrived.
 What should I do?

-If your order hasn't arrived, please contact us at firstname.lastname@example.org, with your invoice number and we'll lodge and enquiry with our carrier.
+If your order hasn't arrived within the expected delivery time, please contact us at email@example.com, with your invoice number and we'll lodge and enquiry with our carrier.
+If your items do no arrive and our investigation criteria has been satisfied you will be entitled to a refund or replacement.

 Warranty and Returns